netheosgithub/pcs_api/docs/getting_started.md

 or if creating a folder but a blob already exists at the same path.

 Now what are these objects required for building storage facade: app_info_repo, users_credentials_repo?
-These objects are used to manage secrets : application secrets, and users secrets.
+These objects are used to manage secrets: application secrets, and users secrets.

-app_info_repo is an AppInfoRepository object (interface).
+app_info_repo is an `AppInfoRepository` object (interface).
-This object is read-only, it stores applications information: appId, appSecret, scope, redirect url, etc.
+This object is read-only, it stores applications OAuth information: appId, appSecret, scope, redirect url, etc.
 The single method of AppInfoRepository is:

-In Python
+In Python:
 ```python
 get(provider_name, app_name=None)  # returns an AppInfo object.
 ```

-In Java
+In Java:
 ```java
 AppInfo get(String providerName, String appName);  // returns an AppInfo object.
 ```

-Note: if repository contains a single application for given provider,  the *app name* can be omitted.
+Note: if repository contains a single application for given provider,  the *app name* can be omitted (or set to null).

-user_credentials_repo is an UserCredentialsRepository object (interface).
+user_credentials_repo is an `UserCredentialsRepository` object (interface).
 This object is read/write : it stores users credentials (access_token, refresh_token, expiration date, etc.) and persist new tokens when they are refreshed.
 Methods are:

-In python
+In python:
 ```python
 get(app_info, user_id=None)  # returns a UserCredentials object
 save(user_credentials)  # persists the given user_credentials object
 ```

-In Java
+In Java:
 ```java
 UserCredentials<?> get(AppInfo appInfo, String userId);  // returns a UserCredentials object
 void save(UserCredentials<?> userCredentials) throws IOException;  // persists the given user_credentials object
 ```

-Note: if repository contains a single user for given application, the *user id* may be omitted.
+Note: if repository contains a single user for given application, the *user id* may be omitted (or set to null).

 See [OAuth2](oauth2.md) page to better understand these objects.